 When the Internal Revenue Service (IRS) comes looking to collect taxes, it can feel like an overwhelming problem.
 However, every tax problem has a solution.
 One possible solution may be an offer in compromise (OIC), which can help resolve your tax controversy.

-Florida offer in compromise attorney Glen Frost is a certified public accountant and founder of the law firm of Frost & Associates.
-Mr. Frost and his team of Miami tax law professionals provide effective solutions to personal and corporate tax controversies.
-If you facing problems related to federal or state tax issues, we can help you explore your options.
+The team of Miami tax law professionals at Frost & Associates, LLC provide effective solutions to personal and corporate tax controversies.
+If you are facing problems related to federal or state tax issues, we can help you explore your options.

 Finding a Basis for a Valid Offer in Compromise